emergentworks/family-table/README.md

 ← `server.js`: NodeJS server that handles any GET and POST request.

+## Mentee Preparation
+Before your assessment, ensure that you can run the Node server on your computer by following instructions [here](#local-development).
+This will ensure that you can spend the entirety of the assessment on coding!

 ## Local Development

 1. Ensure you have [Node](https://nodejs.org) and NPM installed.
 If not, follow instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 You can simply test if your local environment has Node and NPM by using instructions node -v